LazyKnightX/rmmv-typescript-start-kit/README.md

 # Essential TypeScript Declares (*.d.ts) for RPG Maker MV

+## Tip

+* There use "constructor" to replace RMMV's "initialize" in Scene/Window/etc.. , if you want to rewrite "initialize", just direct use "constructor".

+## Thanks

 Thanks for all providers of those components (pixi.d.ts, fps-meter.d.ts, lz-string.d.ts, rmmv.d.ts)!

 谢谢提供了